StarManTheGamer/poly-newdocs/docs/objects/ui/UIField.md

 # UIField

-UIField is the base class of all UI classes.
+:polytoria-UIField: UIField is the base class of all UI classes.

 {{ abstract() }}